dbrennand/dbrennand.github.io/content/blog/testing-ansible-content.md

 ## Molecule Directory Structure 📁

-A basic Molecule directory structure is as follows:
+A basic Molecule directory structure is:

 ```
 molecule